English

 Gradient Descent and Optimizer Geometry: Momentum, Adam, and Loss Surfaces

 An optimizer decides how parameters move along gradients.
 To understand gradient descent, momentum, and Adam, it is better to watch their paths on a loss surface than to memorize names.
+By exploring the geometry of optimization, we can understand why neural networks train efficiently or fail spectacularly.

 L(x, y) = 1/2 * (8x^2 + y^2) + 0.8xy